MSaideman/project-porfolio/README.md

 GitHub Repo URL: https://github.com/MSaideman/project-portfolio

+## Description

 The purpose of this project is to show a portfolio that showcases my skills and talents.
 This project includes my strongest work including core skills, such as flexbox, media queries, and CSS variables.

 ![screencapture-msaideman-github-io-project-portfolio-2021-08-03-13_56_23](https://user-images.githubusercontent.com/82477037/128063257-07862e5e-0b90-4dbe-8a81-3d7554ed95fe.png)

 ![screencapture-msaideman-github-io-project-portfolio-images-MackenzieSaideman2021-08-pdf-2021-08-03-13_58_23](https://user-images.githubusercontent.com/82477037/128063500-515d3aed-315e-410e-91a9-e06164ce4589.png)

+## Installation

+Download a source-code editor, such as VS Code, to run script.

+## Usage

+Click Deployed URL for client-facing site.
+Click Github URL for code behind the project portfolio.

+## License

+This project is convered under the MIT License.

 Copyright (c) 2012-2021 Scott Chacon and others